POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 POTS stands for Post Orthostatic Tachycardia Syndrome.

-The clinical diagnosis is indicative of an inappropriately heightened heart rate upon standing – but this definition just scratches the surface.
+The clinical diagnosis is indicative of an inappropriately heightened heart rate upon standing.
+But this definition just scratches the surface.

 POST ORTHOSTATIC – Upon Standing Upright